sinbaddoraji/sinbaddoraji/README.md

     - <a href="https://github.com/sinbaddoraji/Piko">Piko</a> : Picture Viewer

-    - <a href="https://github.com/sinbaddoraji/SpriteMaker">SpriteMaker</a> : A tool for making sprites/GIFs
+    - <a href="https://github.com/sinbaddoraji/SpriteMaker">SpriteMaker</a> : Tool for making sprites/GIFs

-    - <a href="https://github.com/sinbaddoraji/NotepadX">NotepadX</a> : A notepad replacement
+    - <a href="https://github.com/sinbaddoraji/NotepadX">NotepadX</a> : Notepad replacement

     - <a href="https://github.com/sinbaddoraji/Thothi">Thothi</a> : A PDF scraper

-    - <a href="https://github.com/sinbaddoraji/FineSearch">FineSearch</a> : A tool for searching filesystems for files
+    - <a href="https://github.com/sinbaddoraji/FineSearch">FineSearch</a> : Tool for searching filesystems for files

   - <b>WPF:</b>

-    - <a href="https://github.com/sinbaddoraji/JSharp_IDE">JSharp_IDE</a> : A java IDE that can be used as a code editor
+    - <a href="https://github.com/sinbaddoraji/JSharp_IDE">JSharp_IDE</a> : Java IDE that can be used as a code editor

-    - <a href="https://github.com/sinbaddoraji/ExplorerX">ExplorerX</a> : A windows explorer replacement
+    - <a href="https://github.com/sinbaddoraji/ExplorerX">ExplorerX</a> : Windows explorer replacement

-    - <a href="https://github.com/sinbaddoraji/LockBox">LockBox</a> : A password manager
+    - <a href="https://github.com/sinbaddoraji/LockBox">LockBox</a> : Password manager

 # Other